michael-franke/npNLG/_sources/02a-prob-prag.md

 We will cover two models: one is vanilla RSA applied to a reference game; the other is an extension of the vanilla model to include reasoning about politeness.

-The main learning goal is to see more clearly how we can define speaker behavior in terms of an optimization of different components in a numeric measure of &ldquo;utility&rdquo; of an expression
+The main learning goal is to see more clearly how we can define speaker behavior in terms of an optimization of different components in a numeric measure of &ldquo;utility&rdquo; of an expression:

 ![img](./pics/02-speaker-utility.png)